Art at Castle Drogo

 One of the highlights of the exhibition is Randall-Page’s 7m wide ‘Rorschach Screen’ with its mirror image panels of drawings that reference the bi-lateral symmetry of Rorschach ink blots.
 This screen is only available to view on selected days or by asking a member of team at the castle.

 " Rorschach Screen has the spirit of inventiveness while working within the constraints of a grid.
 This way of working has developed out of my interest in the way nature seems to exist in dynamic tension between a tendency towards order and a tendency towards chaos.
 I like the way this tricks the eye, the symmetry is both evident and hidden while the line is both meandering and constrained."

-The prints and drawings are available to view every day from Friday 11 May-Sunday 4 November.
+The prints and drawings are available to view every day until the 4 November.
 The Rorschach screen is only available to view on selected days (please call ahead to check opening times).
-The sculptures are available to view every day until the end of August.
+The sculptures are available to view every day until the 18 December.